chaolongwang/SEEKIN/README.md

 `git clone https://github.com/jinzhuangdou/SEEKIN.git`

 This command will create a folder named "SEEKIN" in the current directory.
-The downloaded package contains a statically linked binary executable seekin (in the `bin/` folder), which was pre-compiled and tested in 64-bit Linux machine.
+The downloaded package contains a statically linked binary executable named `seekin` (in the `bin/` folder), which was pre-compiled and tested on a 64-bit Linux machine.

-If you want to compile your own version, please enter the `src/` folder, change the library paths in the beginning of the Makefile accordingly, and type the following command to compile
+If you want to compile your own version, please enter the `src/` folder, change the library paths in the beginning of the `Makefile` accordingly, and type `make` to compile.

-`cd SEEKIN/src && make`

 ## 5. Usage
 You can type the following command to get the list of help option.